 The Denver Airport is located about 25 miles from downtown Denver.
 The convenient A Line Commuter Train is a good way to get from the airport to the city, but there are also buses, shuttles and private transfers, which can be booked in advance (and may cost less than the train if traveling with a group of people…and is possibly even cheaper than hopping into a Uber).

 Where To Stay In Denver For A Weekend

-Even though I lived in Boulder, we often spent weekends in Denver – and stayed in downtown Denver hotels to make it feel like a true weekend getaway.
+Even though I lived in Boulder, we often spent weekends in Denver – and stayed in downtown Denver hotels or Airbnb Apartments to make it feel like a true weekend getaway.
 For a weekend trip to Denver, we think the best place to stay is in the heart of downtown.